robertobloj/tensorflow-builder/README.rst

 This configuration allows you to build the simplest version of tensorflow.

-Another option for generic compiling process is when you want to have all control what instructions of CPU you enable or disable.
+Another option for generic compiling process is when **you want to have all control** what instructions of CPU you enable or disable.

-For that case also have to choose *dockerfile: ./builder/generic/Dockerfile* in *docker-compose.yml* file, but you have to edit *Dockerfile*:
+For that case you additionally have to edit *Dockerfile*:

 .. code-block:: bash